matloff/TidyverseSkeptic/README.md

 The Tidyverse is a vigorous promotional effort by RStudio that has come to dominate the R world.
 As mentioned, the firm has been especially active in the education realm, including gifts of funding and licensed software, and support for conferences.
-It runs the Tidy Tuesday "social event," offers Tidy tutorials at all R conferences, and so on.
+It offers Tidy tutorials at all R conferences, and so on.
 Well-intentioned and useful, to be sure, but with the conscious effect of increasing the firm's influence, and some would argue, power.

 A good example of the intent of RStudio to bring all of R to the Tidy world is the **broom** package (not written by RStudio, but featured on their Web site).
 Titled "Convert Statistical Analysis Objects into Tidy Tibbles," its goal is to convert the output of numerous packages into Tidy form.
+I mentioned earlier a conversation with an RStudio employee who views non-Tidy packages as legacy.

 "Testimonials" are legion.
-Non-programmers who take Tidy-based R courses are delighted that they can now do some data analysis, and praise the Tidyverse without realizing they have no basis for comparison to base-R.
+Non-programmers who take Tidy-based R courses are delighted that they can now do some data analysis, and praise the Tidyverse without realizing they have no basis for comparison to base-R, **data.table** and so on.

-RStudio counts **ggplot2** as being part of the Tidyverse, but it was developed much earlier, and does not follow the Tidy philosophy.
+RStudio counts **ggplot2** as being part of the Tidyverse, but it was developed much earlier, and does not generally follow the Tidy philosophy.
 But as a result of such inclusion, I see many users who, being justly impressed with **ggplot2**, mistakenly think that the package can only be used from Tidy code and thus is an advantage of being Tidy.
 This illustrates the mindset that has developed.

 And there is a Bandwagon Effect at work, and even a hint of cult-like behavior.
 I've seen statements on Twitter from "graduates" of Tidyverse